serenity0102/bedrock-agent-chatbot-by-websocket/README.md

 zip -r ../terraform/lambda.zip app.py
 ```

-3. Deploy the infrastructure using Terraform:
+3. Deploy the infrastructure using Terraform.
+Update your Bedrock Agent ID and Alias ID in the main.tf
 ```bash
 cd ../terraform
 terraform init